 If you’ll bear with me, I’m going to draw two (perhaps imperfect) romance parallels.

 Parallel the first: A woman is emotionally abused by a man she is seeing and living with.
-He treats her terribly, manipulates her, destroys her self-worth, all because he feels a woman’s place is to be heard, not seen, and he finds her desire to be a sexual being in control of her own choices disgusting and backward.
+He treats her terribly, manipulates her, destroys her self-worth, all because he feels a woman’s place is to be seen, not heard, and he finds her desire to be a sexual being in control of her own choices disgusting and backward.
 When she dares to tell him she wants to be in control of her body, he locks her out of their home, changes the locks, empties their joint account, and leaves her with nothing.
 She is very, very lucky and survives being penniless and alone long enough to put her life back together.
-Then he contacts her, and tells her he’s changed.
+Then, later, he contacts her, and tells her he’s changed.

 Would you want to read a romance novel where they reconnect after he wakes up to the bare bones basics of feminism and they end up together?
 Would you maybe wonder about the message being sent by a novel that paints this man as the romantic hero, or this woman as the romantic heroine, given that she gives him another chance?